 |London, United Kingdom||LGW||Virgin Airlines|

-Check below for a listing of scheduled air service from other airports in the Caribbean.
-If you can't get a flight from a local airport, making a connection through another airport in the Caribbean could be a viable solution.
+See the table below for a complete list of air service from airports in the region.
+If you can't take a flight directly from your favorite airport, a connecting flight from another Caribbean airport could be a good solution.

 |Bequia, Saint Vincent and the Grenadines||BQU||SVG Air|